Molecular-Level Understanding of the Ro-vibrational Spectra of N$_2$O in Gaseous, Supercritical and Liquid SF$_6$ and Xe: Methods

 The response of the solute on the solvent structure and dynamics was evaluated by determining the frequencies of the quenched normal modes (QNM) of N$_2$O for frames every 5\,fs of the simulation.
-For QNM a short steepest descent geometry optimization for N$_2$O within a frozen solvent conformation for either 100 steps or until the gradient root mean square of $10^{-4}$\,kcal/mol/\AA\/ was reached was carried out.
-The $9 \times 9$ mass weighted Hessian matrix with regard to the solutes atom displacement in Cartesian coordinates was determined and diagonalized yielding time series of all 9 normal modes.\cite{stratt:1994,keyes:1996} Instantaneous normal mode (INM) analyses were also applied on the solute by diagonalizing its mass weighted Hessian matrix without prior geometry optimization on N$_2$O to obtain insights on the impact of the solvent structure on the translational and rotational modes of the N$_2$O solute.\cite{stratt:1994}\\
+For QNM a steepest descent geometry optimization for N$_2$O within a frozen solvent conformation for either 100 steps or until a gradient root mean square of $\leq 10^{-4}$\,kcal/mol/\AA\/ was reached was carried out.
+The $9 \times 9$ mass weighted Hessian matrix of N$_2$O solute in the solvent with regard to the solute atom displacements in Cartesian coordinates was determined and diagonalized to obtain time series of all 9 normal modes including the effect of solvent.\cite{stratt:1994,keyes:1996} Instantaneous normal mode (INM) analyses were also applied on the solute by diagonalizing its mass weighted Hessian matrix without prior geometry optimization on N$_2$O to obtain insights on the impact of the solvent structure on the translational and rotational modes of the N$_2$O solute.\cite{stratt:1994}\\